 The price ranges and price points of products are determined in this component of Verizon’s marketing mix.
 Prices affect the company’s profit margins and product attractiveness, based on the price sensitivity of customers, as shown in the Five Forces analysis of Verizon Communications Inc. In this case, the following pricing strategies optimize the performance of Verizon’s products in the telecommunications market:

 - Value-based pricing strategy

-In using the premium pricing strategy, Verizon’s generic strategy and intensive growth strategies emphasize high quality of services as a differentiating factor.
-This factor enables the company to set relatively higher prices compared to competitors, especially in the telecommunications market.
-For example, with relatively higher quality of wireless telecommunications services, Verizon Wireless has higher prices compared to competitors like Sprint Corporation.
-On the other hand, the value-based pricing strategy determines price points and price ranges based on customers’ perception on product value.
-The prices of Verizon Wireless products are partly determined based on how target customers value them.
-However, the value-based pricing strategy is more notably used in the company’s bundled solutions for corporate clientele.
-The strategies in this component of the marketing mix or 4Ps are based on Verizon Communications, Inc.’s positioning, as well as the high cost of developing and maintaining high-quality infrastructure.
+In using the premium pricing strategy, Verizon’s generic competitive strategy and intensive growth strategies emphasize high quality of services as a differentiating factor.
+This factor of the marketing mix enables the company to set relatively higher prices compared to competitors in the telecommunications market.
+For example, with its quality of wireless telecommunications services, Verizon’s wireless services are priced higher compared to some competitors.
+On the other hand, the value-based pricing strategy determines price points and price ranges based on customers’ perception of product value.
+The prices of Verizon’s products are partly determined based on how target customers value them.
+However, the value-based pricing strategy is more notably used in the company’s solutions for corporate clientele.
+Verizon’s marketing mix also involves a bundle pricing strategy for products that are grouped together, such as smartphones bundled with mobile Internet plans.
+The strategies in this component of the marketing mix or 4Ps are based on Verizon’s positioning, as well as the high cost of developing and maintaining high-quality infrastructure.

 - Kucuk, S. U. (2023).
 Digital Marketing and Digital Marketing Mix.
 In Visualizing Marketing: From Abstract to Intuitive (pp. 119-155).
 Cham: Springer International Publishing.